 Emotional eating means turning to food for comfort, not because you’re hungry.
 That bag of potato chips and those chocolate chip cookies may appeal when you feel bad.
 But the relief doesn't last, and it can make you overeat and gain weight.

-You can learn other ways to manage those feelings, so that you have don't reach for unhealthy foods when you feel sad, stressed, anxious, or angry.
+You can learn other ways to manage those feelings, so that you don't feel the urge to reach for unhealthy foods when you feel sad, stressed, anxious, or angry.

 7 Ways to Stop the Trigger